nicholasferguson/YAD_t/Readme.md

 - Before: I bought a bag of apples with my money from T shop.
 - After: I bought a bag of apples with my money from the shop.

+* Notice that applicable rule set has been exhausted.
+Thus this transition stops.
+* It also stopped without having to apply its final rule that contains '->.'
+Notice the period after '->'

 ###### Final string output from running algorithm:
 - I bought a bag of apples with my money from the shop.